werner-scholtz/kalender/README.md

     // This is a async function, so you can do any async work here.

-    // You must return the calendarEvent.
+    // You must return the calendarEvent and then the calendar will rebuild. return calendarEvent;
-    return calendarEvent;
   },
   onDateTapped: (date) {
     // The date is the date that was tapped. see example for use case.